The Florida Horse Park: Ocala's Jewel

 It’s called the Florida Horse Park, a 500-acre jewel in Marion County’s Ocala, right in the heart of Central Florida.

 But don’t let the name fool you.
 It’s much more than that.

 What began as a center for equestrian events and pleasure horse rides along pristine, oak-lined trails has evolved into a go-to location for outdoor athletes, animal enthusiasts, campers and history buffs.
 There’s truly something for everyone here.

 Yes, the biggest draw that brings in the bulk of the visitors is the continuous run of local, national and international horse shows in every discipline.
 But the park’s packed calendar – with nearly 250 events planned per year -- also includes a diverse range of sports and hobbies, such as obstacle course competitions, 5-K runs, all-breed dog shows, equine education clinics, rally car racing, youth soccer championships and Civil War reenactments

 Explorers and adventure seekers, take note.
 The park is home to a dozen trailheads that connect to the Marjorie Harris Carr Cross Florida Greenway, a lush, 110-mile corridor from the Gulf of Mexico to St. John’s River.
 What used to be one of the nation’s largest uncompleted public works projects has been transformed into a recreational paradise where visitors can experience the beauty of Florida’s fauna and native flora in a natural environment by foot, bicycle or horse.

-“It’s really come a long way in three years,” said park staffer Jennifer Barrett.
-“We have the space and an incredible setting.
+Park staffer Jennifer Barrett said, “We have the space and an incredible setting.
 Once we got the funding, the vision and the leadership to take us to the next step, it’s taken off.”